3 Killer Tips for Crafting a Customer-Centric Sales Pitch

 Tip #1: Pick an Enemy

 Make your message polarizing and easy to get behind by focusing it on a single problem that is already well-understood by your target audience.
-For example, our last business was a feedback, coaching, and recognition solution designed to help people get ahead at work.
+For example, my third startup was a feedback, coaching, and recognition solution designed to help people get ahead at work.
 As it turned out, people (especially millennials) love feedback but universally hated the old, antiquated annual performance review process.
 As a result, performance reviews became our enemy and we generated a great deal of high profile press that helped our target audience quickly understand how we could help their business.

 Who is the target buyer for your product or service?
 Do you know?
 While many organizations feel their services have a broader audience base than they actually do, it’s often a helpful exercise to use data to understand the key demographic, role, and persona of your target buyer (i.e. What type of person is actually buying your solution?
 What type of person is responsible for the majority of your revenue?).
 But the exercise doesn’t end there!
-Once you zero-in on your target persona, engage them and listen to the specific words they use to describe their problems and the value they get from your solution.
-Then use those specific words in your sales and marketing efforts.
+Once you zero in on your target persona, engage them and listen to the specific words they use to describe their problems and the value they get from your solution.
+Then use those exact words in your sales and marketing efforts.
+But why the exact words?

 In a 2002 study, Dutch researcher Rick Van Baaren found that in one restaurant, servers were able to increase their tips by 70% simply by repeating their customer’s verbalizations back to them exactly.
 While this mirroring (or mimicking technique) may seem silly at first, using the same words as our target buyers promotes more rapid assimilation of our message and engagement with our brand.